 Making honey is a small scale industry in this region.
 Being a hill station, surrounded by national parks & wildlife sanctuaries, this place naturally offers many opportunities for Honey collectors.
 As you know honey of a location carries within it the essence of the local plants and flowers.
 So, what can be a better souvenir from Coorg to carry back with you?

-Looking at the number flavors/source on display Homemade wines appear to be a favorite souvenir for the ones who consume them.
+Looking at the number of flavors/sources on display Homemade wines appear to be a favorite souvenir for the ones who consume them.
 Homemade wines in this region could be heritage and a small scale industry.
 Consumers of wines get to taste and select their preferred flavors to buy.
 I was quite intrigued to see Ragi Wine but then what do I know of wines.

 Believe me, I have not seen such a huge display of bulk Homemade Chocolates anywhere else in India.
 Not just the quantity but the number of flavors these Homemade Chocolates offer is mind-boggling too.
 I am not really a Chocolate fan, still, I bought a few of them for our friends & relatives.
 Anyone who received it loved it.
 What better Coorg Souvenirs can you buy for the family and friends, especially the young ones.